What is Electron Shielding

 Electron Shielding and Ionization Energy

 A hydrogen atom has no shielding effect since it has only one electron.
 Therefore, using Coulomb’s law, one can easily calculate the electrostatic force of attraction.
 As the number of electrons increases, shielding becomes more pronounced.
 Due to repulsion among the electrons, the valence electrons feel a weak electrostatic attractive force.
 Hence, it is easy to remove an electron from the outermost orbit.
-Ionization energy is defined as the energy required to remove a valence electron from its orbit.
+Ionization energy is the energy required to remove a valence electron from its orbit.
 The higher the shielding, the lower the ionization energy [1,2].

 Electron Shielding and Atomic Orbital

 Generally, the inner electrons shield the outer electrons.
 However, there is a shielding effect among the electrons in the same principal energy level (n).
 It is known that the electrons reside in atomic orbitals, which have different shapes.
 For example, the s-orbital has a spherical shape, whereas the p-orbital has a dumbbell shape.
 The s-orbital is more penetrating and closer to the nucleus than the p-orbital.
 As a result, the attractive force on the p-electrons reduces.
-Therefore, the s-orbital can shield all three p-orbitals, not the other way round [1,4,5].
+Therefore, the s-orbital can shield all three p-orbitals, not the other way around [1,4,5].

 In general, wider orbitals provide better shielding.
 The order of decreasing shielding capacity is as follows.